Adi-iitd/AI-Art/README.md

 ### Training details

 - All convolution kernels are of size 4 × 4 and are applied with stride 2.
-- Convolutions in the encoder, and in the discriminator, downsample by a factor of 2, whereas in the decoder they upsample by a factor of 2.
 - **Instance normalization** is used instead of batch normalization.
 - Normalization is not applied to the first layer in the encoder and discriminator.
 - All ReLUs in the encoder and discriminator are leaky, with slope 0.2, while ReLUs in the decoder are not leaky.